-In light of communication from the University about COVID-19, International House is providing virtual, in-person, and hybrid programming for our community for Autumn Quarter.
-In-person programs are subject to restrictions; please read each event description carefully.
-Convenings are open to all invitees regardless of vaccination status and, because of ongoing health risks, particularly to the unvaccinated, participants are expected to adopt the risk mitigation measures (masking and social distancing, etc.) appropriate to their vaccination status as advised by public health officials or to their individual vulnerabilities as advised by a medical professional.
+University events must adhere to all Chicago Department of Public Health and University guidance for in-person gathering at the time of the meeting or event, which may include limited attendance or capacity, face coverings, or require other mitigations for health and safety.
+These events are currently planned as a mask-optional convenings.
+Due to ongoing health risks, particularly to the unvaccinated, participants are expected to adopt the risk mitigation measures (masking and social distancing, etc.) appropriate to their vaccination status as advised by public health officials or to their individual vulnerabilities as advised by a medical professional.
+We strongly encourage unvaccinated individuals and those preferring to wear masks to do so.
 Public convening may not be safe for all and carries a risk for contracting COVID-19, particularly for those unvaccinated.
 Participants will not know the vaccination status of others and should follow appropriate risk mitigation measures.
-We are complying with all University guidelines on the Go Forward website and at this time, masks are required to be worn by unvaccinated and vaccinated attendees inside International House.

 About the Global Voices Series

 The Global Voices Lecture Series hosts prominent speakers, round-table discussion groups, and special interest conferences and seminars.
 As a part of this program, leading figures from the world stage come to share their thoughts and exchange ideas with students and members of Chicago’s civic community on major issues facing the country and the world.
 The Global Voices Program enables International House to continue to strengthen its links with the University of Chicago and the City of Chicago in ways that are commensurate with its institutional position of promoting cross-cultural understanding and respect and the exchange of ideas among people of all nations and backgrounds.